NAPA: Neighborhood-Assisted and Posterior-Adjusted Two-sample Inference: Two-sample Testing Procedure

 in the oracle setting.
-Given the data, if the $p$-value is uniformly distributed asymptotically, and $U(\s)$ is asymptotically independent of $T(\s)$ under the null, then for a given estimate $\hat{\pi}_\tau(\s,u)$ and the decision rule $\id\{p_{\hat{w}}(\s)\leq t\}$, we can approximate the number of false rejection by $\sum_{\s\in\cS}\hat{\pi}_\tau(\s,u)t$.
+If the $p$-value is uniformly distributed asymptotically, and $U(\s)$ is asymptotically independent of $T(\s)$ under the null, then for a given estimate $\hat{\pi}_\tau(\s,U(\s))$ and the decision rule $\id\{p_{\hat{w}}(\s)\leq t\}$, we can approximate the number of false rejection by $\sum_{\s\in\cS}\hat{\pi}_\tau(\s,U(\s))t$.
 We aim to reject as many hypotheses as possible, while controlling the estimated false discovery proportion (FDP) not to exceed the pre-specified significance level.
 This leads to the proposed testing procedure as summarized in Algorithm \ref{alg1}.

-\subsection{Comparison of multivariate means}
+\subsection{{Comparison of multivariate means}}

-We illustrate the above general testing procedure with a specific testing problem, i.e., comparing two multivariate means, and give a concrete construction of the test statistic $T(\s)$ and the auxiliary statistic $U(\s)$.
+The problem of comparing two multivariate means has been widely studied, especially under the high-dimensional sparse setting {\citep[e.g.,][]{tony2014two, Liu2014, xu2016adaptive}.} We illustrate the above general testing procedure with such a mean testing problem, and give a concrete construction of the test statistic $T(\s)$ and the auxiliary statistic $U(\s)$.
 Our method also applies to numerous other testing problems as well.